conan-io/docs/introduction.rst

 From Conan 2.0 and onwards, there is a commitment to stability, with the goal of not breaking user space while evolving the tool and the platform.
 This means:

 - Moving forward to following minor versions 2.1, 2.2, …, 2.X should never break existing recipes, packages or command line flows
-- If something is breaking, it will be considered a regression and reverted
+- If something is breaking, it will be considered a regression and reverted.
 - Bug fixes will not be considered breaking, recipes and packages relying on the incorrect behavior of such bugs will be considered already broken.
-- Only documented features are considered part of the public interface of Conan.
+- Only documented features in https://docs.conan.io are considered part of the public interface of Conan.
 Private implementation details, and everything not included in the documentation is subject to change.
 - The compatibility is always considered forward.
 New APIs, tools, methods, helpers can be added in following 2.X versions.
 Recipes and packages created with these features will be backwards incompatible with earlier Conan versions.
 - Only the latest released patch (major.minor.patch) of every minor version is supported and stable.